Asset Pricing in Pre-trained Transformer: Models

-Compared with single-head attention, multi-head attention potentially improves the model representability by jointly considering the relation of features intra and inter-feature groups.
+Compared with single-head attention, multi-head attention potentially improves the model's representability by jointly considering the relation of factors intra and inter-factor groups.
 It also stabilizes the model training by sharing the workload for each head.
 Figure~\ref{fig:multi_h_att_41421_ch3} shows the workflow of multi-head attention. \\

 \paragraph{Cross-attention} The conjunction of encoder and decoder blocks in a standard Transformer is the cross-attention layer.
-That is different from the MLP autoencoder structure since it has a linear latent layer.
 Unlike the self-attention mechanism, which takes Q,K,V all from the input features, it takes Q from the decoder output and K,V from the encoder output:

 Where $H_{de},H_{en}$ are the outputs of the decoder and encoder, respectively.
 Afterwards,

 Where $M_{cross}$ is the mask for the cross-attention layer, and $d_H$ is the dimension of the hidden layer output of the encoder and decoder.
 Similarly, the multi-head cross attention is adding heads to handling the grouped inputs.\\